Anne-LiseHow/Breast-Cancer-Classifier-Nov2022/Analysis Report.md

 |**0**|	130	|3|
 |**1**|	12|	58|

-Matrix 4.3: Confusion Matrix for LDA

 ## Comparison of the classifiers
 From the results above, the classifier with better predictive performance is the Logistic Regression with Best Subset Selection (test error = 0.049),  followed by LASSO Regression (test error = 0.059) and then, Bayes classifier for LDA (test error = 0.074).
 However, the test results are based on a single train set and test set.
 For better comparison, we will apply a 10-fold cross validation to compute an average test error for each classifier, which will be used to compare the predictive performances.
 For the comparison to be fair, we will use the same 10 partitioning for the three methods, and the model M<sub>6</sub>, for Logistic Regression and Bayes Classifier for LDA.

-Table 5.1: Average MSE obtained from 10-fold Cross-validation
 |Classifier|Test Error (MSE)|Accuracy (%)|
 |----------|----------------|------------|
 |Logistic| Regression|	0.0380|	96.2|
 |LASSO Regression|	0.0223	|97.8|
 |Bayes Classifier for LDA|	0.0395	|96.1|

-Since we have used the 10-fold cross validation on the test error, we notice that the test errors have decreased in value for all three classifiers, as shown in Table 5.1.
+Since we have used the 10-fold cross validation on the test error, we notice that the test errors have decreased in value for all three classifiers.
 The LASSO Regression achieved better predictive performance with 97.8% accuracy, followed by Logistic Regression and Bayes Classifier for LDA.
 These two remaining classifiers have approximately same accuracy in predictions.
 Nonetheless, the Logistic Regression with Best Subset Selection and Bayes Classifier for LDA have both 96% accuracy in their predictions using only 6 predictor variables, while the LASSO regression achieved a higher accuracy using 8 predictor variables.

 The “best” classifier based on the test error will be the LASSO Regression.
 However, if we are to consider the number of predictor variables used, we can say that the “best” classifier would be the Logistic Regression with the Best Subset Selection.
 The latter achieved nearly the same accuracy with 6 variables instead of 8, as in the LASSO Regression.
 Additionally, having less predictor variables usually reduces the variance in the parameter estimates, and consequently leads to a better predictive performance.